FlyJingFish/AndroidAOP/docs/getting_started.md

                  classpath "io.github.FlyJingFish.AndroidAop:android-aop-plugin:2.4.9"
              }
         }
         //👇Add this sentence to automatically apply debugMode to all modules.
-If not, follow step 5 below. apply plugin: "android.aop"
+If not, follow step 5 below to configure debugMode in manual mode. apply plugin: "android.aop"
         ```